robusta-dev/robusta/docs/setup-robusta/installation/all-in-one-installation.rst

 Monitor Kubernetes from Scratch
 ####################################
+*Estimated time: 5 minutes*

-In this five minute tutorial, we setup Kubernetes monitoring from scratch, using the all-in-one Robusta and Prometheus package.
+Setup Kubernetes monitoring from scratch, using the all-in-one Robusta and Prometheus package.
 This is the recommended way to monitor your cluster.

 Prerequisites
 ---------------------

 * A :ref:`supported Kubernetes cluster <Supported Kubernetes Clusters>`
-* Helm, installed on a machine with access to the cluster
+* Helm

 .. include:: ../_questions.rst